-In a separate episode on February 13, 2016, David made the observation that black people, when they get excited, behave just like chimpanzees.
+In a separate episode on February 13, 2016, David made the observation that excited black people, in his mind, behave just like chimpanzees.
 Recalling footage of a Kanye West event at Madison Square Garden, David said that the black crowds in attendance were “chimping” — David’s “new favorite word.”

 He calls it “chimping” unsurprisingly because when “black people are just having a great time” they, according to David, resemble chimpanzees.
 Of course, comparisons of black people with non-human apes and monkeys is part of a long, dark history of dehumanization and racial violence that doesn’t need to be elaborated upon here.
 Suffice it to say, the comparison was and is grotesquely racist.

-Even his term “chimping” is reminiscent of — and is probably derived from — the slang term “chimpout”, which white supremacists use to describe black people rioting.
-There once existed a white supremacist website, for example, that was actually called Chimpout.
+Even his term “chimping” is probably derived from the slang term “chimpout,” which white supremacists use to describe black people rioting.
+In fact, there once existed a white supremacist website that was actually called Chimpout.

 David evidently disagrees, claiming that it would only be racist if he “hated when monkeys had a good time.”
 But he doesn’t.
 “And that’s not true.
 I love when fucking animals have a good time,” he continued indignantly.
 “Including monkeys and apes.
 I don’t go to the zoo to see the goat, okay?
 I go to see the fuckin’ gorillas.”

 He then clarified that he was not directly calling black people monkeys, but rather just saying they look and behave like them when excited, which totally makes it okay.